-The reservation and payment was done online on the Eating Italy website, and for Rome there were two areas to choose from, Trastevere and Testaccio.
-Looking at the available public transportation, I decided on the Taste of Testaccio food tour as I could travel from Spagna to the Piramide metro station with only one train change.
+The reservation and payment was done online on the Eating Europe website.
+For Rome there were two areas to choose from, Trastevere and Testaccio.
+Looking at the available public transportation I decided on the food tour in Testaccio Rome, as I could travel from the Spagna to the Piramide metro station with only one train change.

 The meeting point for the Taste of Testaccio food tour was outside a gourmet food shop on Piazza Testaccio.
 It is at least 15-20 minutes walk from Piramide metro station, past the recently restored Pyramid of Caius Cestius and the Non-Catholic Cemetry for Foreigners.

 The tour leader was an engaging German young man who had grown up in Italy and been ‘raised by the Nonnas’.
 Throughout the tour he kept up an engaging narrative about the area, the food and the people of Testaccio, and even taught us to pronounce ‘Tes touchy Oh’ correctly.

 Highlights of the Taste of Testaccio foodie tour

 From Pecorino with white truffle to Pizza Bianca with grilled vegetables or bruschetta with sun ripened tomatoes or the iconic Roman pasta dish Caccio Pepe, there was a variety that was consistent in quality and superior flavour.

 We stood outside Volpetti, a premier delicatessen specializing in cured meats, cheeses, olive oils and balsamic vinegars for a few minutes ogling the variety of cheeses and cured meats in the window display.
 We were offered samples of figs and olives from Calabria along with cheese and a variety of cured meats.